macterra/meridion/README.md

 ### How are reputations calculated?

-A computer algorithm automatically calculates effective reputations using a routine which recursively redistributes the points awarded until the model stabilizes, yielding an average rating weighted by each member's influence.
+An algorithm automatically calculates effective reputations using a routine which recursively redistributes the points awarded until the model stabilizes, yielding an average rating weighted by each member's influence.

-How is influence calculated?
+### How is influence calculated?

 Influence reflects how much weight a member's opinion carries.
 This is calculated from the reputation such that in a community of N members the voting weight is allocated as: